GijsM/MusicBoxes/README.md

 ## Crafting

-To craft a music box, simply surround a diamond with note blocks in your crafting grid, and there you have it!
+To craft a Music Box©, simply surround a diamond with note blocks in your crafting grid, and there you have it!

 ## Making your own music

-to get started, right click on the music box once you have placed it and select an instrument.
+to get started, right click on the Music Box© once you have placed it and select an instrument.
 After that you can start clicking the glass.
 The music goes down from above and the notes on your right are the highest.
 Once you are finished, turn it on in the main menu, and tweak the speed.